faizilham/msc-thesis/main/ch5_general_function.typ

 }
 ```] <lst:LambdaUtilEx>

 A lambda function may also change the values of mutable free variables, as shown in the `invalidateErr` function in the given example.
-We decide to regard any mutation of free variable by a lambda function as a possible error, and thus the example is reported as an error when it should be alright.
+We decide to regard any mutation of free variable by a lambda function as a possible error, and thus the example is reported as an error when it should be correct.
 This is because tracking the reference changes and values escapes through the free variables complicates the analysis too much, while in practice free-variable mutating lambda functions are rarely used.

-From the given examples, we can conclude that a function can utilize of a parameter (or free variable) or does not affect them.
+From the given examples, we can conclude that a function can utilize its parameters (or free variables) or does not affect them.
 In other words, given a parameter's utilization status $u$, a function may change it to $UT$ ("definitely utilized") as a side effect or keep it as $u$.
-The utilization status lattice, however, also consist of the values $NU$ ("definitely not utilized") and $top$ ("maybe utilized or not").
-Changing the utilization to $top$ may happen if we do not have any information about the function, and thus the analysis need to over-approximate.
+The utilization status lattice, however, also consists of the values $NU$ ("definitely not utilized") and $top$ ("maybe utilized or not").
+Changing the utilization to $top$ may happen if we do not have any information about the function, and thus the analysis needs to over-approximate.
 While there are not many examples of functions that need to change the utilization back to $NU$, it is useful to model it for the sake of completion.

 == Utilization effects

 We define the set of utilization effects $Ef$ in @eq:UtilEffects, where, given $u$ the initial utilization status of a parameter or free variable, $EfU$ means it utilizes the value (changing $u$ to $UT$), $EfI$ means it invalidates the value's utilization (changing $u$ to $NU$), $EfN$ means it does not affect the value (keeping it to $u$), and $EfX$ means unknown effect (changing $u$ to $top$).
-Effects may also be parametric, with $epsilon$ an effect variable.
+Effects may also be parametric, with $epsilon$ as an effect variable.

 $
   Ef := EfU | EfI | EfN | EfX | epsilon
 $ <eq:UtilEffects>

-We then extend the function type signature after its return type with effect annotations for each of its parameters and free variables in case of lambda functions. @eq:FuncSignWithEffects shows the extended function type signature with $PiEf$ the map of parameter indexes to utilization effects and, in case of lambda functions, with $PhiEf$ the map of free variables to utilization effects.
-A function without any effect annotation is equivalent to having no effect to its arguments and free variables.
+We then extend the function type signature after its return type with effect annotations for each of its parameters and free variables in the case of lambda functions. @eq:FuncSignWithEffects shows the extended function type signature with $PiEf$ the map of parameter indexes to utilization effects and, in the case of lambda functions, with $PhiEf$ the map of free variables to utilization effects.
+A function without any effect annotation is equivalent to having no effect on its arguments and free variables.

 $
   f : (t_1,..., t_n) -> t_ret andef PiEf union PhiEf\